 The Viceroy: Also known as “The Green King” by some in the Wenigzustand, the Viceroy is a member of the Diosian Lodge that has settled somewhere in the little states of northern Partum and has begun wreaking havoc among the natives.
 His real name is long forgotten and for nearly a thousand years he was the least among the liches of the Sikilian Confederation.
 All of that has changed in recent years, though.
 Emboldened by his victories of late the Viceroy has become less of a nuisance and more of a full-fledged menace.

-Jandle: Squire to Archduke Alexander “Xan” Kovak of Maelonbourg and the Wenigzustand.
+Jandle von Normand: Squire to Archduke Alexander “Xan” Kovak of Maelonbourg and the Wenigzustand.
 Avid readers of this blog (both of you) will recognize Jandle as being the former squire of Baron Grundoon von Vorkel who is heavily featured in the Nerd Fiction portion of this blog.
 Jandle even has his own book.
-He also suffers severe headaches from time to time and is a baron in his own right.
+He also suffers severe headaches from time to time and is a baron in his own right as well as serving as the Prime Minister of Maelonbourg and the Wenigzustand.
 Never underestimate a kobold, my friend.

 The Three Doomed Knights: Dispatched by the King of Fanolania to defend Jivet-au-Marruse from the green dragon, Druuna.
 Equipped with three magical items to make their task easier, the three knights were ambushed while still in Jivet-au-Marruse and the entire place was demolished by the fury of their would-be prey.
 The knights were named Alain, Estienne, and Heloise.